Homemade slow cooker apple butter made using applesauce.

 Store Bought Applesauce vs. Homemade Applesauce: Which one is better for this recipe?

 When it comes to making apple butter from applesauce, there is no right or wrong answer when it comes to choosing between store bought or homemade.
-Both have their own pros and cons.

-I opted to make my own homemade applesauce for the base of this apple butter recipe.
 By making your own apple sauce you can select a specific type of apple you enjoy, control the level of sweetness, and experiment with spices.
-This means you’ll have a more personalized and robust base for your apple butter.

 On the other hand, store bought applesauce is a time saving option and is a great choice if you’re looking for a quicker way to enjoy homemade apple butter.

-Ultimately, both options have their benefits.
-However, the main difference is that homemade applesauce offers the opportunity to infuse your own apple butter with a richer taste that embodies the flavor of fall.
+However, the main difference is that homemade applesauce is a great way to infuse your own apple butter with a richer taste that embodies the flavor of fall.

 How to Make Crockpot Apple Butter From Applesauce